benzhou1/iod/README.md

 If you are new to what IDOL onDemand has to offer, check out their website at: [IDOL onDemand](http://www.idolondemand.com)

 IOD provides client side schema validation of all allowed actions before sending your request off to IDOL onDemand.
+It also handles validation for action aliases and parameter aliases.
+Required input sources and array parameters that are required to have the same length are validated as well.
 It uses the request package to handle all http request and file uploads for you.
 The only thing you need to know is how to create an `IODOpt` object.
 Each IOD request type has their own JSON schema for creating the `IODOpt` object described by [Json-Schema](http://json-schema.org).

 # Quick Start Guide

+### 1.)
+IOD object via `create` method

 To make an IDOL onDemand request, simply create an IOD object with the `create` method.
 Pass in your IDOL onDemand api key, and a callback that accepts an error as the first argument and the IOD object that has been created as the second argument.